node

 next_hop (IPv4Address or IPv6Address or NetworkService.) – a gateway address (IPv4Address or IPv6Address) or a NetworkService.

-Creates a new FABRIC Storage component and attaches it to the Node
+Creates a new FABRIC NAS Storage component and attaches it to the Node.

 Parameters: